-In 2022, we continued to aggressively invest in sales and marketing and in research and development to drive future growth and expand our market share.
-Lower headcount at our clients and the other pandemic-related factors described above, which had and may continue to have a negative impact on recurring revenue, combined with increased sales and marketing and research and development expenses, cumulatively had an adverse impact on our operating results for the quarter ended March 31, 2022.
+In 2022, we continue to aggressively invest in sales and marketing and in research and development to drive future growth and expand our market share.
+Lower headcount at our clients and other pandemic-related factors, which had a negative impact on recurring revenue, combined with increased sales and marketing and research and development expenses, cumulatively had an adverse impact on our operating results for the quarter ended September 30, 2022.
 We expect net income to be negatively affected by the impact of the pandemic on our recurring revenue and our deliberate, increased level of investment in sales and marketing and research and development to drive the growth of our business.